Like a moonbeam, “herds of dark crea tures” descends, syllable by syllable itself.

 But it begins with looking upwards, only able to discern the smallest shapes of dark in the moonlight.
 There are birds in the sky, hundreds of them, but sight isn’t really how this is known.
 Fluttering sounds, maybe smells, a taste in the air, the feel of a great movement above—every other sense “sees” in dim, reflected, nearly flickering light.

 Herds of dark crea tures / gath er, and the senses gather into awareness:

 "herds of dark crea tures" (h/t Lindsay Choi)

 Lax gives every syllable a line to great effect.
 Just as the creatures gather, just as our senses gather, the mystery of what is actually occurring is preserved.
 If the Word was present at Creation, it is plausible that primordial chaos consisted of utterances, of syllables, with which it could articulate and create.
 What’s funny is that some syllables are fully formed words.
 Are the ones we think lacking—are they words of another language?
 How does language make sense?

 Herds of dark crea tures / gath er in the sky is an attempt to grasp an experience.
 Details are given as details are noticed: the progression of a mind is on display.
-A picture, though, has to be implied in order to understand what is occuring.
+A picture, though, has to already be assumed in order to understand what is occurring.
 One could say putting ink on paper entails a similar mystery.
-Even though paper is bright, the scratchings on it won’t make sense until they are put together for the sake of communication.
+Even though paper is bright, the scratchings on it won’t make sense until they are assumed to be put together for the sake of communication.